sockethub/sockethub/packages/activity-streams.js/README.md

 ## ALPHA

-**Warning** this library is `pre-alpha` quality and considered extremely experimental, subject to change at any time.
+**Warning** this library should be considered `alpha` quality and considered extremely experimental, subject to change at any time.

 I am learning about JSON-LD and ActivityStreams2 as I write this library, so suggestions for improvement are very welcome.